rordenlab/dcm2niix/FILENAMING.md

  - _ADC Philips specific case.
 A DWI image where derived isotropic, ADC or trace volume was appended to the series.
 Since this image will disrupt subsequent processing, and because subsequent processing (dwidenoise, topup, eddy) will yield better derived images, dcm2niix will also create an additional image without this volume.
 Therefore, the _ADC file should typically be discarded.
 If you want dcm2niix to discard these useless derived images, use the ignore feature ('-i y').
  - _Eq is specific to [CT scans](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#Computed_Tomography_.28CT.2C_CAT.29).
 These scans can be acquired with variable distance between the slices of a 3D volume.
 NIfTI asumes all 2D slices that form a 3D stack are equidistant.
 Therefore, dcm2niix reslices the input data to generate an equidistant volume.
  - _Tilt is specific to [CT scans](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#Computed_Tomography_.28CT.2C_CAT.29).
 These scans can be acquired with a gantry tilt that causes a skew that can not be stored in a NIfTI qForm.
 Therefore, the slices are resampled to remove the effect of tilt.
+ - _MoCo is appended to the ProtocolName if Image Type (0008,0008) includes the term 'MOCO'.
+This helps disambiguate Siemens fMRI runs where both motion corrected and raw data is stored for a single session.

 ## Special Characters